-Dozens of area leaders gathered in downtown Albany Tuesday morning for the official unveiling of Albany-Dougherty County Works!, a comprehensive workforce development initiative facilitated by the Carl Vinson Institute of Government.
+Dozens of area leaders gathered in downtown Albany on a February morning for the officially kick-off Albany-Dougherty County Works!, a comprehensive workforce development initiative facilitated by the Carl Vinson Institute of Government.

 Developed by a steering committee of 20 community leaders in collaboration with the Albany-Dougherty Economic Development Commission (EDC) and the Albany Area Chamber of Commerce, the initiative is designed to help strengthen the area’s workforce development by aligning the business and educational efforts of the community.

-The Vinson Institute team helped collect and analyze the feedback of more than 100 community members, including students, educators, employers, and job seekers.
+The Institute of Government team helped collect and analyze the feedback of more than 100 community members, including students, educators, employers, and job seekers.
 They also provided additional data comparing Albany to its peers in both the state and region.

 “Like many communities, we used to be much more siloed in terms of our approach to community development and economic development and leading this community forward,” said Bárbara Rivera Holmes, president and CEO of the Albany Area Chamber of Commerce, and a member of the University System Board of Regents.
 “Now we’re much more collaborative, much more geared towards partnerships and asking for help when we need it or extending the arm to say this is something we could do better together.”